Data Matrix Uploads

 Upload the HML and Antibody CSV files to data.ihiws.org.
 You need an account to be able to upload files, read more about registering an account.

-You have to upload these files uploaded individually, one at a time.
+You have to upload on file type at a time.

 On the upload files page, choose the appropriate Project (in this example “Definition of Immunogenic Epitopes”) and File Type (ex.
-Antibody CSV or HML) and click “Save”.
+Antibody CSV or HML), click choose files and select all the files to be uploaded, and click “Save”.

 These files are now individually converted and/or validated: